 I’m reminded too of the Coptic Christian’s throughout the middle east, in places like Egypt, persecuted yet bear the tattooed cross on their wrist or hand, an indelible mark of their faith and a 700 year old tradition of survival in hostile lands.

-I took account of all the ease and freedom that we have become so impervious to, so easily take for granted, squander.
+I took account of all the ease and freedom that we have become so impervious to, so easily taken for granted, squandered.
 I wonder if it’s the struggle for survival itself that gives them such strong roots, roots that hold even in the most barren of places?
 And, whether our roots would be strong enough to hold.